SoftDev4Research/4OSS-lesson/_episodes/01-introduction.md

 "_When all researchers are aware of Open Science, and are trained, supported and guided at all career stages to practice Open Science, the potential is there to fundamentally change the way research is performed and disseminated, fostering a scientific ecosystem in which research gains increased visibility, is shared more efficiently, and is performed with enhanced research integrity._" [Open Science Skills Working Group Report (2017)](https://ec.europa.eu/research/openscience/pdf/os_skills_wgreport_final.pdf#view=fit&pagemode=none)

-Discussing best practices in developing research software, one is bound to touch on the subject of Open Science.
+Discussing best practices to develope research software, is bound to touch on the subject of Open Science.
 Modern research relies on software, and building upon or reproducing that research requires access to the full source code behind that software ([ref](https://open-science-training-handbook.gitbook.io)).
 Sharing software used for research (whether computational in nature, or that relies on any software-based analysis/interpretation) is a necessary, though not sufficient, condition for reproducibility.
-In addition to reproducibility, sharing software openly allows developers to receive career credit for their efforts, either through direct citation or via published software articles.
-We are going to be discussing all these aspects in the following lesson.
+In addition to reproducibility, sharing software openly allows developers/scientists to receive career credit for their efforts, either through direct citation or via published software articles.
+We are going to be discussing all of these aspects in the following lesson.

 ## FAIR principles